AhmedAbdElmoneim21/Landing-Page/README.md

 ## This is the first project for Udacity Front End Developer Nanodegree

 ## Table of Contents
-* Html and css mostly from udacity's startup project but i did some changes
 * use Dom to generate a navbar
 * smooth scroll with css
-* add a scroll to top button
 * add and remove active class when scrolling through the sections

 ## Instructions